Speaking: Vocabulary for Speaking C1 - Lesson 5: Using Low-Frequency Vocabulary Appropriately

 Lina: "I would argue that the dominant theme is the ephemeral nature of peace.
 The poems celebrate moments of quiet joy, but there is always an underlying sense of anxiety."

 The power of low-frequency vocabulary comes from its rarity.
-If you use these words in every sentence, they lose their impact and can make your speech sound unnatural.
+Overusing these words can make your speech sound unnatural.

-• Understand, Don't Just Memorize: The most important skill is to understand these words when you read them in high-level texts (like academic journals or quality newspapers).
+• Understand, Don't Just Memorize: The most important skill is to understand these words when you read high-level texts.
 This is more important than using them yourself.

-• The "One Per Speech" Rule: When you are confident about a word's meaning and context, try using it once in a presentation or formal discussion.
-Its rarity will make the moment you use it more impactful.
+• The "One Per Speech" Rule: When confident, try using one powerful word in a presentation.
+Its rarity will make it more impactful.

-• Match the Context: Always ask yourself: "Is this the right audience and situation for this word?"
+• Match the Context: Always ask: "Is this the right audience and situation?"
 When in doubt, a simpler, clearer word is always the better choice.

 1. His speech was so inspiring; it truly __________ the audience and moved them to donate generously to the cause.